 Example: Fuze bot added to an individual chat

-Option 2 - Adding from the Gallery
+Adding from the Gallery

-Another way to add the Fuze bot integration to a specific Team or chat is to navigate to the Apps menu → Fuze app per the Getting Started instructions.
+Another way to add the Fuze bot integration to a specific team or chat is to navigate to the Apps menu → Fuze app per the Getting Started instructions.
 Now, you will see a dropdown menu under the Add prompt, which allows you to select a specific Team or chat.

 Adding the Fuze integration to a team or chat redirects you automatically to the chat in question, where the Fuze bot will introduce the available commands for use.

-Pinning Fuze to the Sidebar
+Pinning to Sidebar

 To make it easier to find and interact with the Fuze bot, you can pin the Fuze app to your sidebar in Teams.